Wa`alaykum as-Salam wa Rahmatullahi wa Barakatuh.

 In this fatwa:

-3- It is also reported that the Prophet (peace and blessings be upon him) used to observe fasting in Shaban more than he did in other months.
+2– The Prophet used to observe fasting in Shaban more than he did in other months.

-In response to your question, prominent Muslim scholar Dr. Muhammad Ahmad Al-Musayyar, late professor of Islamic creed and philosophy at Al-Azhar University, stated:
+In responding to your question about fasting in Rajab and Shaban, prominent Muslim scholar Dr. Muhammad Ahmad Al-Musayyar, the late professor of Islamic creed and philosophy at Al-Azhar University, stated:

 Fasting is a spiritual act of worship, which elevates one to the rank of angels, as one abstains from eating, drinking, and sexual relations from dawn until sunset.